Medical

 How soon are reports available?

 The death certificate is available from the funeral home handling the arrangements as soon as the cause and manner of death has been established.
-The report of investigation (ME1) is a two or more page report that contains the information listed on the death certificate along with information about the circumstances of death.
-This report, along with the autopsy and toxicology reports, may take up to 12 weeks before being completed.
+The autopsy and toxicology reports may take up to 90 days before being completed.
 However, every case is unique and it may take longer to complete the necessary reports.
 Reports are only available to the immediate next of kin.
 To request reports please contact our office.

 The death certificate is available from the funeral home handling the arrangements as soon as the cause and manner of death has been established.
-The report of investigation (ME1) is a two or more page report that contains the information listed on the death certificate along with information about the circumstances of death.
-This report, along with the autopsy and toxicology reports, may take up to 12 weeks before being completed.
+The autopsy and toxicology reports may take up to 90 days before being completed.
 However, every case is unique and it may take longer to complete the necessary reports.
 Reports are only available to the immediate next of kin.
 To request reports please contact our office.

 Can I get information about the death of someone who is not a relative?